ltrudu/AI_MultiBarcodes_Capture/README.md

 Report any issues using the Issues manager of the original repository: https://github.com/ltrudu/AI_MutliBarcodes_Capture

+## 📅 What's New

+### **September 9, 2025**
+**Implement interactive capture zone with barcode filtering**

+Add a complete capture zone system that allows users to define a rectangular area for focused barcode scanning:

+• Interactive capture zone overlay with drag, resize, and corner anchor controls
+• Visual toggle icon in top-right corner with enabled/disabled states using alpha transparency
+• Real-time barcode filtering - only process barcodes within the capture zone boundaries
+• Persistent settings that save zone position, size, and enabled state across app sessions
+• Comprehensive capture data filtering - only capture barcodes within the defined zone
+• Force portrait mode across entire application for consistent user experience
+• Enhanced logging and error handling for capture zone operations

+The capture zone provides users with precise control over barcode detection, allowing them to focus on specific areas of the camera view while ignoring barcodes outside the defined region.
+When enabled, both the real-time preview and final capture results only include barcodes that intersect with the capture zone.

 ## 🚀 Key Features

 ### **🔍 Advanced Barcode Detection**